-Just before his death Jacob blessed each of his sons:
+Just before his death Jacob, who God had renamed to Israel, blessed each of his sons.

-The Bible has specific prophecies about the Israelite tribes in its prophecies about the "last days."
-However, there are no nations in the modern world called "Manasseh," "Ephraim," "Assyria," etc., yet the Bible uses those names to describe nations in latter or last days prophecies.
+The Bible has specific prophecies about Israel's tribes in its prophecies about the "last days."
+There are, however, no nations in the modern world called "Manasseh," "Ephraim," "Assyria," and so on yet the Bible uses those names to describe nations in End Time prophecies.

-The Bible is most emphatic that the tribes will be prominent, identifiable nations in the last days and it gives us many specific clues to help locate them.
-Those who maintain that the "lost ten tribes of Israel" no longer exist or cannot be identified are actually denying and opposing the Word of God.
+The Bible is most emphatic that the tribes will be prominent, identifiable nations just before the Second Coming and it gives us many specific clues to help locate them.
+Those who maintain that the "lost tribes of Israel" no longer exist or cannot be identified are actually denying and opposing the Scriptures.

-Ephraim and Manasseh were the chief tribes, and the Bible offers considerable information about them.
-The tribe of Joseph was subdivided into the tribes of Ephraim and Manasseh (the two sons of Joseph), and they jointly received the birthright blessings from their father Jacob.
-This division of the tribe of Joseph resulted in there being thirteen tribal units.
+The tribe of Joseph was subdivided into two tribes - Manasseh and Ephraim (the two sons of Joseph) - and they jointly received the birthright blessings from their father Jacob.
+This division of the tribe of Joseph resulted in there being thirteen Israelite tribal units.

 When migrating to Europe both the Parthians and those from Scythia retained the name Saxon (which stands for Saac's or Isaac's sons) as they made the Great Britain their new home.
 This name, however, was also retained by the Israelite people who remained on the European continent (for example "Saxony" in Germany).

 In the 48th chapter of Genesis Jacob foretold that,

 Manasseh’s descendants will also become a great people.
 But his younger brother will be greater than he, and his descendants will become great nations.
 (Genesis 48:19)